igordejanovic/parglare/docs/handling_errors.md

 position or `None` if no new token is introduced.
 If both `token` and `position` are `None` error recovery didn't succeed.

-The `token` symbol should be from the `expected_symbols` for the parser to recover successfully. `token` should be an instance of [`parser.Token`](./parser.md#token).
-This class constructor accepts `symbol`, `value` and `length`. `symbol` should a grammar symbol from `expected_symbols`, `value` should be a matched part of the input (actually, in the context of error recovery this value is a made-up value) and length is the length of the token.
+The `token` symbol should be from the `error.symbols_expected` for the parser to recover successfully. `token` should be an instance of [`parser.Token`](./parser.md#token).
+This class constructor accepts `symbol`, `value` and `length`. `symbol` should be a grammar symbol from `expected_symbols`, `value` should be a matched part of the input (actually, in the context of error recovery this value is a made-up value) and length is the length of the token.
 For introduced tokens, length should be set to 0.